How To Start a T-Shirt Business: A Step by Step Guide

 To know the health of your t-shirt business you must first establish measurable KPIs that show how effectively you are achieving objectives.
 You can have marketing KPIs, sales KPIs, and so on.
 Don’t forget that you can’t improve what you don’t measure.
 Build an Email list

 Setting up an email marketing campaign is not as difficult as it sounds.
 There is amazing email marketing software out there that is FREE.
 Define the goals that you want to achieve, for example, you may want recipients to visit a specific item in your shop, or maybe taking them to your blog.
 Follow Campaign Monitor’s expert advice to build an email list and how to get started with email marketing.

 Give Mail Chimp, Campaignmonitor, or any other marketing software a test drive and start making sales out of automated emails.

 - Remarketing/Retargeting for your Tshirt Business

 For those unfamiliar with the terms, remarketing is a way of displaying ads to users that have already somehow engaged with your content.
-It’s a somewhat advanced digital marketing activity but once you get a handle of it, it is well worth it.
+It’s a somewhat advanced digital marketing activity but once you get a handle on it, it is well worth it.
+With these two guides, you should be good to go to start retargeting your customers.
+Google’s Best Remarketing PracticesA Guide to Facebook Pixel Remarketing by Wordstream

 - InstagramInstagram is one of the most effective ways to promote a t-shirt business because this platform is all about sharing cool photos and videos and well who doesn’t love to procrastinate watching nice images.
 Photos shared on Instagram need to be of superb quality in order to be effective and wow the viewer.
 Use models that relate to the niche you are targeting.
 Here’s an excellent example of a clothing brand telling a story with a superb Instagram strategy.
 Read this post to know more about how to improve your t-shirt business with Instagram: